pnp/pnpjs/packages/config-store/docs/configuration.md

 import { Web } from "@pnp/sp";
 import { Settings, SPListConfigurationProvider } from "@pnp/config-store";

-// create an instance of the setttings class, could be static and shared across your application
+// create an instance of the settings class, could be static and shared across your application
 // or built as needed.
 const settings = new Settings();